treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/image-manipulation.md

 ## Image Manipulation

 There are various libraries that are capable of image processing.
 If you need to do complicated image processing, you may need to use [OpenCV](http://opencv.org/){:target="_blank"}, but in this chapter I would like to explain about image manipulation using the Qt library.
-It’s easy to use.
+It's easy to use.
 Since Qt is the base library of the TreeFrog Framework, it is ready to provide a GUI tool kit including many useful functions for image processing.

 At first, it is necessary to activate the QtGUI module of the TreeFrog framework.<br>
-For this purpose, let’s recompile the framework.
+For this purpose, let's recompile the framework.

 In the case of Linux / Mac OS X :